Health Care & Benefits Division

 For a spouse:

-1. A copy of the marriage certificate, or
+1. Copy of the marriage certificate, or

 For a domestic partner:

-1. A Declaration of Domestic Partner Relationship form available at benefits.mt.gov/forms;
+1. Declaration of Domestic Partner Relationship Form

 3. A copy of mutually-granted powers of attorney or health care powers of attorney; or